brucemack/brucemack.github.io/ampersand/index.md

 clock.
 This happens every minute or so and should help to clean up some of the drift.

 Using this approach we can build VOTER packet timestamps that would allow the server to synchronize audio streams to within ~4ms.
-However, testing shows that this isn't good enough
+However, testing shows that this isn't good enough to achieve high-quality audio.

 ### Help From DSP